 In addition to your written research proposal, you will also need to present a seminar based on your proposal.
 See the Proposal seminar web page for more information.

 If you need additional support in preparing for your proposal seminar or later with the revision process you should consult your supervisor.
-You may also wish to seek support and advice as you are developing your proposal from your school academic support staff, visit the SOAR centre or attend a research training workshop.
+You may also wish to seek support and advice as you are developing your proposal from the University’s research support staff in the Centre for Learning and Teaching and Graduate Research School, visit the SOAR centre or attend a research training workshop.

 GRIP Module 5: Confirmation of candidature also provides some useful advice and resources on this topic.
 See the GRIP Blackboard login web page for instructions.